xdit-project/xDiT/README.md

 More details can be found in our Medium article: [Supercharge Your AIGC Experience: Leverage xDiT for Multiple GPU Parallel in ComfyUI Flux.1 Workflow](https://medium.com/@xditproject/supercharge-your-aigc-experience-leverage-xdit-for-multiple-gpu-parallel-in-comfyui-flux-1-54b34e4bca05).

-Currently, if you need the parallel version of ComfyUI applying xDiT, please contact us via email [jiaruifang@tencent.com](jiaruifang@tencent.com).
+Currently, if you need the parallel version of ComfyUI applying xDiT, please fill in this [application form ](https://forms.office.com/r/LjG3xJDF80) or contact [xditproject AT outlook DOT com](xditproject@outlook.com).

 ### 2. Launch a Http Service